-• Timer Mode: is used to specify the default timer mode - manual or automatic.
-In automatic, the timer may be started by turning a channel ON.

-- Preview Interlock Mode: If Enable is checked, pressing any fader's Preview key causes any other, previously-lit Preview key to be extinguished, removing that source from Preview.
+- Timer Mode (DESQ): is used to specify the default timer mode - manual or automatic.
+In automatic, the timer may be started by turning a channel ON. - Preview Interlock Mode: If Enable is checked, pressing any fader's Preview key causes any other, previously-lit Preview key to be extinguished, removing that source from Preview.
 The board operator can assign multiple faders to Preview by pushing and holding any lit Preview key while pushing other Preview keys to add or subtract.
 If unchecked, each Preview key works like a press-on, press-off latching switch.
 Multiple faders can be assigned to Preview simply by pushing once; a second push cancels any individual Preview assignment.

-- Switchable Meter Source: The third overbridge meter is a "soft" meter.
+- Switchable Meter Source: The second meter is a "soft" meter.
 The desired default may be selected from the drop-down menu.
-Choices are: Program 3, Program 4 or Follow Monitor.

-- Logic Port for Timer: Enter the Channel Number of the GPIO port you wish to use for external control of your Count-Up timer.

-- Talk to CR Level: Use up to -30 dB attenuation or 10 dB gain on the contents of the Talkback bus.

-- Control Lock Map: This section includes several check boxes.
+Choices are: Program 2, Phone mix or Follow Monitor - Logic Port for Timer: Enter the Channel Number of the GPIO port you wish to use for external control of your Count-Up timer. - Talk to CR Level: Use up to -30 dB attenuation or 10 dB gain on the contents of the Talkback bus. - Control Lock Map: This section includes several check boxes.
 When a box is checked, the selected actions are allowed.
 Any unchecked boxes will prohibit the operator from accessing these functions when this Show Profile is loaded.
 The selections are:

-- " Meter Source

-- " Timer Mode

-- " Timer Controls

-- " Record Mode

-- " Talk to backfeeds

-- " Talk to Studio

-- " Preview in HP